TeachBooks/mirror_mude_book/book/pd/risk-evaluation/econ-optimization.md

     C_{tot} = I + R
 $$

-The annual risk, or expected economic dagmage is found by:
+The annual risk, or expected economic damage is found by:

 $$
     E(D) = P_f D